mauricelam/pdl-dissector/README.md

 This can be done by manually adding to the generated file, appending to the file using a bash script, or using lua's `require`.

+## Examples

+To see some examples of the generated lua files, see the `examples/` directory.
+You can also refer to `tests/integration_test.rs`, which runs the generated dissector and asserts it against the dissected output.

 ## TODO
 - [ ] Extract comments from the PDL file and put them in the ProtoField.descr field.